 End-of-Life and Treatment Decisions

-Disputes sometimes arise between doctors and the loved ones of a dying patient over whether or not to prolong the patient’s life.
-The same kinds of disputes also arise within the families of a person with a terminal condition.
-The Health Care Consent Act (the “HCCA”) provides very efficient and relatively inexpensive ways to resolve these disputes by different kinds of applications to The Consent and Capacity Board (the “CCB”).
+Disputes sometimes arise between doctors and the loved ones of a dying patient over whether to prolong the patient’s life.
+The same kinds of disputes also arise within the families of a person with a terminal or palliative condition.
+The Health Care Consent Act (the “HCCA”)1 provides very efficient and relatively inexpensive ways to resolve these disputes by different kinds of applications including to the tribunal, the Consent and Capacity Board (the “CCB”).2

 WEL lawyers litigate end-of-life and treatment disputes before the CCB, the Ontario Superior Court of Justice, and we similarly mediate these disputes through alternative dispute resolution.